Ramble21/Taparoni/README.md

 Simple chess engine made from the ground up completely by me, for fun.
-WIP
+WIP, not complete yet

 More information about the model: <br>
 - Uses a custom-built Transformer to analyze positions, using Stockfish evaluations as references to train the model